nerlichman/UiPath-Custom-REFramework/README.md

 Details:

-* built on top of *Transactional Business Process* template
+* composed of workflows that record hierarchical and execution data in a consistent way, termed Workblocks.
-* using *State Machine* layout for the phases of automation project
+* using *State Machine* layout.
-* offering high level exception handling and application recovery
+* offering high level exception handling and application recovery.
+* offer a mechanism to abort process execution in certain cases where continuing is destructive
-* keeps external settings in *Config.xlsx* file and Orchestrator assets
+* keeps external settings in *Data\Config.xlsx* file and Orchestrator assets.
-* pulls credentials from *Credential Manager* and Orchestrator assets
+* pulls credentials from *Credential Manager* and Orchestrator assets.
 * takes screenshots in case of application exceptions.
 * provides extra utility workflows.